 No committee member shall incur any liability for any action or failure to act, accepting only liability for his/her own gross negligence or willful misconduct.
 The borough shall indemnify each committee member against any and all claims, loss, damages, expense and liability arising from any action or failure to act, except for such that is the result of gross negligence or willful misconduct of such committee member.

-§ S 35-28.
+§ 35-28.
 Financial transactions.

 All checks, drafts, orders to pay money, deposits of money and all transactions concerning the receipt or disbursement of any money shall be prepared by the borough or any person designated by the President of the Borough Council.